atlregional/arc-activitysim/README.md

 of the repository.
 The tests are configured in the `.github/workflows` directory, and use the scripts in the `scripts` directory.

-Note that the tests with sharrow enabled are run in a clean environment every time, so the sharrow test includes the overhead of compiling all the numba code.
-This will make it appear that the sharrow test is *much* slower than the legacy test; this is normal an not an indication that sharrow is slower than the legacy code for production runs.
+Note that the tests are run in a clean environment every time, so the first sharrow test includes the overhead of compiling all the numba code.
+This will make it appear that this sharrow test is *much* slower than the comparable legacy test; this is normal an not an indication that sharrow is slower than the legacy code for production runs.